Finnish nationality law: Registration of the municipal domicile

 As the main rule, the person is domiciled in their place of residence.
 A new-born is domiciled in the municipality of its mother.
-If a person has several residences, the place which he has closest ties to is their domicile.
+If a person has several residences, the place to which they have the closest ties is their domicile.
 The ties may be related to work, family or other similar arrangements.
 The register authorities will determine the domicile of the person whose opinion cannot be resolved.

 A person who leaves the country to stay abroad for more than a year, loses municipal domicile immediately.
 However, exceptions are made for persons who retain close ties to Finland or work as diplomats, missionaries or aid workers.

 Finnish and EEA member state citizens are domiciled in their places of residence immediately if they move into the country from abroad.
 Aliens are domiciled if they have a permanent residence permission or if they are family members of a person domiciled in Finland.
 Other aliens are domiciled if they have a temporary residence permit for at least a year and the reasons for their stay point that they might remain in the country.
 Any family members of a person with a municipal domicile are also domiciled in the municipality if they live together.
 All foreigners with a municipal domicile are also required to register into the national population database.